lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 ## Additional Notes

-String arguments, such as output file, that contain spaces should be wrapped in double quotes <kbd>"</kbd> .
+String arguments, such as output file, that contain spaces should be wrapped in either single quotes <kbd>'</kbd> or double quotes <kbd>"</kbd> .

 Default true boolean flags must be assigned: `--default-true-flag=false`.
 Default false boolean flags should still be raised normally: `--default-false-flag`